Prajjwal/prajjwal.github.io/_posts/2017-01-10-list-privacy-measures.md

 ## Contributing

-Since this outlines **my** personal privacy setup, I won't be accepting any direct suggestions.
-If, however, I end up using something you showed me, I'll put it in here.
+Since this outlines **my** personal privacy setup, I won't be accepting any direct modifications.
+If, however, I end up using something you suggest, I'll be sure to put it in here.
 I'll give credit where credit is due, of course.

 Hit up [@prajjwalsin](http://prajjwal.com/@) on Twitter for any feedback.